Records with Sonobeat in 1972

 No commercial releases on Sonobeat Records

 It's November 1972 in Austin, Texas.
 Sonobeat is recording Tommy Hill and the Country Music Revue.
-But, before we delve into the sessions, a little backstory on Austinite Tommy Hill: he spends his formative years in several Austin rock bands, including hot '60s club band, the Baby Cakes (which also features future Lavender Hill Express lead guitarist Leonard Arnold).
+But, before we delve into the sessions, a little backstory on Austinite Tommy Hill: he spends his formative years playing rhythm guitar in several Austin rock bands, including ultra-popular '60s club band, The Baby Cakes (which also features future Lavender Hill Express lead guitarist Leonard Arnold).
 Tommy soon is wooed to Nashville, signing with Mercury Records.
 But his heart remains in Austin, so he returns to form The Country Music Review, which quickly becomes prominent on the Central Texas country dance hall circuit.
-Sonobeat producer Bill Josey Sr. likely records Tommy's band with a view to capitalizing on the then surging "outlaw" country music movement in Austin at the time.
-The Outlaw movement is led by Central Texas singer/songwriter Willie Nelson.
-To some extent, Tommy's material and delivery share that outlaw feel.
-Unfortunately, nothing in the Sonobeat archives indicates whether Bill Sr. offers his recordings of The Country Music Revue's to national record labels or whether he intends to release them on Sonobeat Records itself.
+Sonobeat producer Bill Josey Sr. likely records Tommy's band in 1972 with a view to capitalizing on the then surging "outlaw" country music movement in Austin.
+The outlaw, or progressive country, movement is led by Central Texas singer/songwriter Willie Nelson.
+To some extent, Tommy's material and delivery share Willie's outlaw feel.
+Unfortunately, nothing in the Sonobeat archives indicates whether Bill Sr. offers his recordings of The Country Music Revue to national record labels or whether he intends to release them on Sonobeat Records itself.
 Sonobeat's Country Music Revue recordings remain unreleased.

 In the years following the Sonobeat sessions, Tommy continues to perform regularly but also produces for other Central Texas recording artists.
 As a founder and co-owner of Texas Crude Music Publishing Company, Tommy produces hundreds of artist song demos, singles, and albums.
 Among Tommy's producing highlights is an album with San Marcos, Texas, native Roy Head (best known for his 1965 national hit, Treat Her Right), released on Tommy's Texas Crude label; the album also features performances by many other prominent Central Texas musicians including Stevie Ray Vaughan.
 Now retired as a publisher, Tommy has segued into an acting career, landing roles in several major films and a starring role in the 2008 western Sixgun, released by Lionsgate.
 He's also starred in three short films produced in Austin: 2012's The Midwife's Husband, 2014's Inherit The Truth, and 2015's Paint By Numbers.
-And, most recently, Tommy plays a strong supporting role in Johnny Frank Garrett's Last Word, a new feature film screening at the 2016 SXSW.
+And, most recently, Tommy plays a strong supporting role in Johnny Frank Garrett's Last Word, a feature film screening at 2016's SXSWSouth By Southwest, also known as "SXSW" or "South By" and whose name is inspired by the Alfred Hitchcock thriller North By Northwest, begins in 1987 as an Austin-based music festival and since has expanded to cover feature films and interactive media.
+SXSW pretty much takes over Austin during The University of Texas spring break every March..
 Tommy's one of Austin's true renaissance men.

 Jess DeMaine: organ and guitar